Have you been injured in an accident?

 Dealing with insurance companies is one of Gluckstein Lawyers’ specialties, so make sure that you contact our law firm for a free consultation before you encounter difficulties with your insurance company.

-What is the average settlement for a car accident?
+What is the average settlement for a car accident claim?

 Across Ontario, a tort claim can only be settled once your personal injuries, and how they may impact your future are fully understood.
 This means that you must seek the help of medical professionals.
 Only with a complete understanding of your current and future medical needs can an appropriate settlement be reached.